BigRedS/Mail-Postfixadmin/Vpostmail.pod

 Check for the existence of a user or a domain.
 Returns the amount it found (in anticipation of also serving as a sort-of search) if the domain or user does exist, empty otherwise.

-When they do accept an argument, it will be a hash of search terms, the precise mechanics of which I've yet to decide upon.

 =cut

 sub domainExists(){